Lifeng-Liang/DbEntry/doc/en/DataAccess/PartialUpdate.md

 Update [User] Set [Name]='jerry',[Age]=36 Where [Id]=1
 ````

->(In fact, the generated SQL is use parameter mode, the above SQL just for simpleness to show)
+>(In fact, the generated SQLs use parameter mode, the above SQL just for simpleness to show)

 How it works
 ----------